Why Clark County identified more than 100,000 registered voters as ‘inactive’

 Clark County residents can challenge their inactive status, or update their address at the county’s registered voter services department.
 They can also call 702-455-VOTE (8683).

-As of Monday afternoon, there were 1.37 million people registered to vote in Clark County.
+As of Monday afternoon, 1.37 million people were registered to vote in Clark County.

 Contact Ricardo Torres-Cortez at rtorres@reviewjournal.com.